TACC/Core-CMS/docs/project-customization.md

 ### Build CSS

-All CSS static files are built:
+To compile CSS static files:

 - **from** source files **in** `src` directories
 - **to** compiled files **in** `build` directories

-This allows use of future-proof CSS via [Core-Styles].

 ```sh
 docker exec -it core_cms /bin/bash
 # That opens a command prompt within the container.
     npm run build:css --project="core-cms"
 ```

+This process allows use of future-proof CSS via [Core Styles].

 ### Commit Changes